2-min scorecardSee what your manual month-end close is actually costing you

 CapabilityTraditional BI ToolsGo Fig

-Data foundationAssumes data is already clean and centralizedWires every system into a governed graph
+Data foundationAssumes data is already clean and centralizedConnects and reconciles every system into one governed model

-Who operates itAnalytics team or data engineerAI financial analysts with a senior-analyst backstop
+Who operates itAnalytics team or data engineerCeleste, with a senior-analyst backstop

-Answers new questionsRequires rebuilding or adding viewsOn demand, grounded in the graph
+Answers new questionsRequires rebuilding or adding viewsOn demand, grounded in your reconciled data

 Where work landsInside the BI toolExcel, Slack, and AI surfaces